Márcio Fernandes (footballer): Coaching career

 Sacked by Vila on 5 March 2021, Fernandes was appointed Santo André head coach on 28 April.
 He left after avoiding relegation from the 2021 Paulistão, and was named at the helm of Londrina on 14 July; he left the latter at the end of the year.

 On 3 December 2021, Fernandes was announced at Paysandu, and remained more than a year in charge of the club before being dismissed on 29 April 2023.
 On 7 May 2023, he took over Série B side Sampaio Corrêa, but was sacked on 5 September.

 On 6 February 2024, Fernandes was announced back at Santo André.
 After suffering relegation in the 2024 Campeonato Paulista, he returned to Vila for a third spell on 18 March, but was dismissed on 22 May, after a 6–0 loss to former side Paysandu in the first leg of the 2024 Copa Verde finals.

 On 9 September 2024, Fernandes returned to Paysandu for his second spell.
 Dismissed the following 9 February, he took over Inter de Limeira two days later.

 After failing to avoid relegation from the 2025 Campeonato Paulista, Fernandes left the club, and took over Botafogo-PB on 12 May of that year.
 On 2 July, he was himself sacked, and was named at the helm of fellow third division side CSA late in the month.

 On 12 August 2025, Fernandes left CSA by mutual consent, and returned to Paysandu on 9 September, exactly seven months after his sacking.
 On 3 November, after another relegation, he was dismissed.

+On 5 January 2026, Fernandes was announced as head coach of Amazonas in the third division.
+On 13 March, after being knocked out from the 2026 Copa do Brasil, he was sacked.